What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Methodology

 where $\mathcal{N}(v)$ means the neighbor segments in the graph structure $\mathcal{V}$ of text segment $v$, and $\mathcal{W}$ and $b$ are the weights of the graph convolution. $\varphi$ is the non-linear activation function.
 Eq.~\eqref{con:8} is the node-level graph feature aggregation of Eq.~\eqref{con:7}.

-After the feature aggregation by GCN, the relational reasoning results can be used to combine text segments that have a strong relationship.
+After feature aggregation, the relational reasoning results can be used to combine text segments that have a strong relationship.
 The weakly supervised node classification results are used to refine the detection results inherited from the previous FPN layer.
-Thus, the graph reasoning prevents detection error from being further accumulated.
-Both link prediction and node classification are required to make inferences based on the visual and relational features of text segments, and can benefit each other when sharing the same weights. \\
+Thus, the text segment type reasoning prevents detection errors from being further accumulated.
+Both link prediction and node classification make inferences based on the high-dimensional relational features on the same local graph, and can benefit each other when sharing the same weights.
+The node classification steps further classify Text Segments and Non-Text Segments, reducing the number of false text segments being incorrectly linked in link prediction. \\